 So, you are using your CRM system, you are making sure it is constantly updated and spring cleaned, you have a CRM champion and you are recording as much information in there as you can… jobs done… great!

-Oh wait, no its not.
-Now it’s time to actually mine the data in your CRM system to get some valuable information out, time to decide what you want, export it in to Excel, sort through it and try to remember how to use pivot tables.
+Oh wait, no it’s not.
+Now it’s time to actually mine the data in your CRM system to get some valuable information out.
+It’s time to decide what you want, export it into Excel, sort through it and try to remember how to use pivot tables.

 I have a friend in another role who sets aside at least two days a month (10% of her working month for all of you stats fans) to pull out the figures from the CRM system they use into Excel and then prepare the sales figures for the monthly progress meeting.

 Having a proactive CRM system could save them hours of tedious admin time. sales-i is one such system.